kuzzleio/kuzzle/config/README.md

 #ELK

-ELK (Elasticsearch, Logstash and Kibnana) Contains all the configuration for performance test.
+ELK (for Elasticsearch, Logstash and Kibnana) Contains all the configuration for performance test.